Pathfinder International: Activities

 Pathfinder International works with many organizations, ranging from national ministries of health to local NGOs, to deliver reproductive health, family planning information, and services to women, young adults, and rural populations.
 Pathfinder's programs also integrate HIV/AIDS prevention and treatment activities.
-The group has worked with UN Women, the UNFPA, the World Bank, and a number of other partners to organize different programs and projects.
+The group has worked with UN Women, the UNFPA, the World Bank, and several other partners to organize different programs and projects.

-Pathfinder's programs in more than 15 countries in Africa and South Asia expand access to modern contraception and comprehensive abortion care, and improve adolescent and youth sexual and reproductive health, fostering gender equality and resilience.
+Pathfinder's programs in 16 countries across Africa, South Asia, and the Middle East expand access to critical services for women's health, climate resilience, and leadership, such as modern contraception, maternal and child healthcare, sustainable livelihoods, and training and mentorship opportunities.